 The Energy Advisory Committee is a seven member volunteer committee.
 Members of the Committee are appointed by the Town Council to three-year terms.

 The purpose of the Energy Advisory Committee (EAC) is to: advise the Town Council on issues related to energy conservation and efficiency in municipal operations; reduce the town's spending on electricity, fuel, and heating while decreasing overall greenhouse gas emissions; and make Windham residents aware of opportunities to increase residential energy efficiency through public education efforts.

-Energy Committee meetings are held on the first Monday of each month, unless the Monday is a holiday recognized by the Town of Windham, in which case there will be no meeting.
+Energy Committee meetings are held on the first Monday of each month at 6:30 pm in Conference Room 2 at the Windham Town Hall.
+If the Monday is a holiday recognized by the Town of Windham, there will be no meeting.